Why Kaizer Chiefs Are No Longer Title Contenders in the Betway Premiership

 At the start of the second half of the season, the Glamour Boys show signs that they are ready to compete for the title this campaign, but February was not a great month for Cedric Kaze, Khalil Ben Youssef and the players.

-They were knocked out of the Nedbank Cup, lost against Stellenbosch FC and their city rivals Orlando Pirates in the Betway Premiership and also crashed out of the CAF Confederation Cup in the Group Stage.
+They were knocked out of the Nedbank Cup, lost against Stellenbosch FC and their city rivals, Orlando Pirates, in the Betway Premiership and also crashed out of the CAF Confederation Cup in the Group Stage.

-Why Chiefs ar no longer title contenders
+Why Chiefs are no longer title contenders

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!